DCAN-Labs/cdni-brain/docs/vscode.md

         PATH=${FSLDIR}/6.0.4/bin:${PATH}
         export FSLDIR PATH

  **NOTE** : This process still does not seem to work all the time.
 If just adding this task does not work, before running your script, also run `module load fsl` and `bash prerun.sh` in the terminal.
+If you figure out how to make this work every time, please [post a GitHub issue](https://github.com/DCAN-Labs/data-processing-handbook/issues) informing us how to do it.

 ### Running the debugger